Many people will have thought to themselves that Ireland would be a cool place to live, much better than the dreary neighbourhood that they call home.

 It is a great feather in the cap for the residents and businesses in Phibsborough.
 Being named as the 27th coolest place in the world is a title which will surely go down well with the locals.

-Here is Time Out’s elite top ten coolest places on earth.
+Here is Time Out’s elite top ten coolest places on earth for 2018.

 1. Embajadores, Madrid